genesiscommunitysuccess/docs/docs/03_server/09_network-messages/03_type-safe-messages.md

 | MISSING_HOSTNAME                     | 400 Bad Request           |
 | NUMBER_OF_RECORDS_DOES_NOT_MATCH     | 400 Bad Request           |

-##### HTTP status code
+### HTTP status code

 We use standard HTTP status codes to represent the response status.
 This is a well-known standard that is easy to understand.
 It is internally represented by the `HttpStatusCode` enum class, which corresponds to netty [HttpResponseStatus](https://netty.io/4.0/api/io/netty/handler/codec/http/HttpResponseStatus.html).

-To get appropriate status code for error messages, you need to enable it at router level by using the property called `strictHttpStatusCode` as shown in below example.
+To get the appropriate status code for an error message, you need to enable this at router-level.
+You do this using the property `strictHttpStatusCode`.

-`strictHttpStatusCode` is set to `false` by default, with default behaviour appropriate status code is not guaranteed as you will get `200 OK` for some error messages.
+For example, `strictHttpStatusCode` is set to `false` by default.
+Because of this, you will get `200 OK` for some error messages, and you cannot guarantee that you will always receive the appropriate status code.
+So, we set `strictHttpStatusCode` to `true` in the **genesis-router.kts** file:

-Example **genesis-router.kts** file to enable `strictHttpStatusCode`
 ```kotlin
 router {
     webPort = 9064